citp/privacy-policy-historical/a/ac/act/activestate.com.md

-> *The following text is extracted and transformed from the activestate.com privacy policy that was archived on 2015-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151221014405id_/http%3A//www.activestate.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the activestate.com privacy policy that was archived on 2016-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160619022219id_/http%3A//www.activestate.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | ActiveState Software
+# Privacy Policy | ActiveState

 Version effective date: January 17, 2014